-The Mansefield Hotel was the place to be on Saturday night- 209 people attended a fund-raising Dinner for research into Motor Neurone Disease.
+The Mansefield Hotel was the place to be on Saturday night- 209 people attended a fund-raising Dinner for research into Motor Neuron Disease.
 Guest of honour Lucy Lintott from Garmouth spoke openly and frankly about the diagnosis and prognosis of the illness interspersed with many humorous anecdotes, and good humoured banter with Lydia her mother!

 Principal speaker Lesley Thomson, Board Director of the Scottish Rugby Union, gave a well balanced and insightful talk on her role with the SRU and her professional experience within the highest legal circles in Scotland.